kevinsteves/pan-python/doc/panxapi.rst

   Specify the log query selection filter for the **--log** option.
   This is a set of log filter expressions as can be specified in the Monitor tab in the Web UI.

+ ``--interval`` *seconds*
+  A floating point number specifying the query interval in seconds between each non-finished job status response.

+  The default is 0.5 seconds.

+ ``--timeout`` *seconds*
+  The maximum number of seconds to wait for the job to finish.

+  The default is to try forever.

  ``-K`` *api_key*
   Specify the **api_key** used in API requests.
 This is not required to